therealnicoroshi/modlist/README.md

 Click it and allow it to set the affinty for your processor.

-## 6. AMD Specific Requirements

-### *This also Applies to Any non-RTX nVidia Graphics card*

-In MO2 left pane find line #4 Optimization, and expand

-Uncheck SkyrimUpscaler as it's set up for DLAA which won't work on AMD, and non- RTX cards (will cause crash)

-If you uncheck this I recommend using TAA by turning it on in Bethini

-## 7. Optional Setting the HUD for widescreen resolution.
+## 6. Optional Setting the HUD for widescreen resolution.

 Search in MO2 Left pane for 'Widescreen' and again for 'Ultrawide'.